 At the end of 2017, I joined the online course creator summit organized by Dr. Carrie Rose.
 This was a collection of interviews with many experts and it was very useful for me to learn more about launches and everything to think about when creating an online course.
-One of the benefits of the summit was 3 months free access to Thinkific Professional and after playing with it I choose it as my platform.
+One of the benefits of the summit was 3 months free access to Thinkific Professional and after playing with it I choose it as my online course platform.

 Thinkific provided training on how to launch a course that was very useful.
 I used some of their email scripts to craft my launch email sequence.
 Since I wanted to focus on the content first Thinkific has been a good platform to start with.

 I wish I could say I planned everything carefully, but I didn’t.
 Most of the work was done in the last 2 weeks before the launch hoping for the best 😊 Honestly, at the time, I was scared of not getting any sales.
 You can imagine my emotions when I was able to tell my wife I made 1,000 dollars in the first week!

 Do you have a lead magnet that’s working to help you sell your online course?

 I experimented with a lot of things since the launch (and I keep experimenting) but I recently found webinars to be the best way to attract new leads.
 New people who attend the webinar get a full masterclass on the new C# features.
 They also get a very good one time offer to join the membership.
 It’s a big discount for the first year so that they can experience the big value of joining my membership.